 Although in terms of number Newham has the largest Muslim population, Tower Hamlet proportionally is higher.
 23.3% of Redbridge, 32% of Newham and 34.5% of Tower Hamlet are Muslim.
-In the past decade Tower Hamlet saw a 1.9% decrease in the proportion of Muslims in the borough despite an increase of 16307 (22.8%, 0.4% higher the Tower Hamlet’s average growth).
-The slow growth could be due to increased flat prices and large family sizes amongst Muslim in Tower Hamlet.
+In the past decade, Tower Hamlet saw a 1.9% decrease in the proportion of Muslims in the borough despite an increase of 16307 (22.8%, 0.4% higher the Tower Hamlet’s average growth).
+The slow growth could be due to increase in flat prices and large family sizes amongst Muslim in Tower Hamlet.
 Larger and wealthier families of the borough seem to have moved to Redbridge whilst younger couples and family have moved to the more affordable Borough of Barking and Dagenham.
 The Muslim population of Redbridge grew by 128% (36512) and Barking and Dagenham by 257% (18372).
 Newham had a growth of 66% (39163) since 2001 significantly higher than the borough growth of 26.3%.

-In the north west of London, the largest concentration of Muslims is in Brent (5.7%), Ealing (5.3%) and Westminster (4%) which combined account for 14.9% of the Muslims in London and are above the 75th percentile.
+In the north-west of London, the largest concentration of Muslims is in Brent (5.7%), Ealing (5.3%) and Westminster (4%) which combined account for 14.9% of the Muslims in London and are above the 75th percentile.
 These boroughs have grown 79.6% on average.
 The boroughs surrounding these three are above the 50th percentile with the average borough having 31600 (SD 4386) or 3.1%.
 The exception is south of the river as mentioned before and the boroughs of Kensington & Chelsea as well as Hammersmith & Fulham.
 These have 15812 (1.6%) and 18242 (1.8%) Muslims respectively.
-Kensington & Chelsea have one the highest property prices in the country.
+Kensington & Chelsea has one of the highest property prices in the country.
 The same is for Camden (2.6%) and the City (0.4%).
 As such the average growth in these boroughs is 12%.
 Furthermore, Hammersmith & Fulham (1.8%) is also amongst the top five expensive areas although outside the congestion charge zone.

-In the west the largest growth is found in Harrow and Hillingdon with increases of 100.3% (14966) and 158.2% (17807) respectively.
-Correspondingly, in the east the largest growth is found in Havering with an increase of 163% (3029) after Redbridge and Barking & Dagenham.
+In the west, the largest growth is found in Harrow and Hillingdon with increases of 100.3% (14966) and 158.2% (17807) respectively.
+Correspondingly, in the east, the largest growth is found in Havering with an increase of 163% (3029) after Redbridge and Barking & Dagenham.
 Whether the trend will continue in the far east of the borough is still tentative as many residents are opting for Grays to the very far East, outside London, skipping Havering.

 North London accounted for 4.8% (SD 1%) of the Muslims in London.
 Enfield had 52141 (5.1%), Waltham Forest had 56541 (5.6%) and Barnet had 36744 (3.6%) Muslims.
-In term terms of the proportion of the borough they represented 16.7%, 21.9% and 10.3% respectively.
+In term terms of the proportion of the borough, they represented 16.7%, 21.9%, and 10.3% respectively.
 All three boroughs are above the 75th percentile.
 The average increase is 86.6% with the fastest growth in Enfield at 98.2%.
 Haringey (3.4%) and Hackney (3.6%) are above the 50th percentile although they are amongst the slowest growing.

 12.4% of London (4.8% of the population) are Muslims.
 This represents 37.4% of the Muslims in England and Wales.
-Majority (81%) of the Muslims in London live north of the River Thames with the outer regions of the city growing at fast a pace.
+The majority (81%) of the Muslims in London live north of the River Thames with the outer regions of the city growing at fast a pace.
 Amongst these most are concentrated in East of London particularly Redbridge, Tower Hamlet, and Newham with the Muslims spreading East towards Barking & Dagenham and Havering.
 In the west of London Muslims are the largest in Brent and Ealing with the Muslims spreading towards Hillingdon and Harrow.
-In the north of London such as Waltham Forest and Enfield are also on the rise partly from first generation migrants and influx from Hackney and Haringey amongst others.
+In the north of London such as Waltham Forest and Enfield are also on the rise partly from first-generation migrants and influx from Hackney and Haringey amongst others.
 The strongest concentration in the south of the river is in Croydon.
 Most of the remaining boroughs with sizeable Muslim directly south of the River with easy access from the North.